 - Hiking pants

 - Long-sleeve top (especially to stop sand fly bites on the South Island)

 - Insect repellent

 - Walking shoes

-For a more in-depth packing list, see The Ultimate Packing List for an Extended Trip in New Zealand.
+For a more in-depth packing list, see the Packing List for Autumn or Spring in New Zealand and New Zealand Packing List: What to Pack for New Zealand.